Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Service Worker Implementation

-A well-configured service worker can dramatically improve repeat visit performance:
+A well-configured service worker can dramatically improve repeat visit performanceβa frequently overlooked area of Core Web Vitals optimization:

 // Cache-first strategy for static assets